 For making a transition from your floor to the edge of a flight of stairs or steps, a stairnose molding is a great solution.
 The molding sits flat and level on one side with your laminate flooring and closely hugs the first stair or step on the other side, rounding off the edge of the stair and adding a unique finishing touch to your completed laminate flooring project.

-Something as simple as a molding can really make all the difference to the overall effect of your new laminate flooring project.
+Something as simple as a molding can really make all the difference to the overall effect of your new laminate flooring project so you should only trust the best flooring company in the area or do it with dedication.
 Putting in a molding is often an afterthought to some, but the finished visual effect it creates is more often than not the defining feature of the completed project